Skip to product information

 Low stock: 1 left

-Like any self-respecting potluck, a wide variety of desserts are presented, from One-Pan Chocolate Cake, Velvet Lunch Cupcakes, Apple Cobbler, Peanut Butter Fudge, Lemon Bars and more.
-Other recipes include Wedding Soup, Corn Casserole, Old-Fashioned Fish Chowder, Barbecued Ribs, Summer Squash Casserole, Teriyaki Steak--too many to mention!
+Inside are over 500 hearty, crowd‑pleasing recipes, including desserts like One‑Pan Chocolate Cake, Velvet Lunch Cupcakes, Apple Cobbler, Peanut Butter Fudge, and Lemon Bars, along with savory favorites such as Wedding Soup, Corn Casserole, Old‑Fashioned Fish Chowder, Barbecued Ribs, Summer Squash Casserole, and Teriyaki Steak—far too many to list.

 We ask that when making your purchasing decision that you consider the photos as part of the item's description.